DhananjaySharma22/Disaster-Tweet-Classification/README.md

 - Learning rate
 - Dropout rate

-### 5. BERT-based Pretrained Model
+### 5. BERT-based Pre-trained Model
-To further improve classification accuracy, the same dataset was processed using a pretrained BERT model.
+To further improve classification accuracy, the same dataset was processed using a pre-trained BERT model.
 This approach leverages transfer learning for better contextual understanding and performance comparison with the deep learning model.

 ## Model Evaluation
 Performance was assessed using: